-1. Is prescribed the requested Lipotropic, Other for the treatment of a diagnosis that is indicated in the U.S. Food and Drug Administration (FDA)-approved package labeling OR a medically accepted indication; AND
+1. Is prescribed the requested Lipotropic, Other for the treatment of a diagnosis that is indicated in the U.S. Food and Drug Administration (FDA)-approved package labeling or a medically accepted indication; AND

 - 2. Is prescribed a dose that is consistent with FDA-approved package labeling, nationally recognized compendia, or peer-reviewed medical literature; AND - 3.
-Is age-appropriate according to FDA- approved package labeling, nationally recognized compendia, or peer-reviewed medical literature; AND - 4.
+Is age-appropriate according to FDA-approved package labeling, nationally recognized compendia, or peer-reviewed medical literature; AND - 4.
 Does not have a contraindication to the prescribed medication; AND - 5.
 For treatment of a lipid disorder, has documentation of results of a lipid profile within 3 months prior to the request for the Lipotropic, Other; AND - 6.
 For a PCSK9 inhibitor, all of the following: - a.
 Has at least one of the following: - i.
-A history of clinical atherosclerotic cardiovascular disease (ASCVD) (i.e., secondary prevention), - ii.
-A diagnosis of familial hypercholesterolemia in accordance with current consensus guidelines, - iii.
+A history of clinical atherosclerotic cardiovascular disease (ASCVD), 1 - ii.
+A diagnosis of familial hypercholesterolemia in accordance with current consensus guidelines,2 - iii.
 A diagnosis of other severe hypercholesterolemia (baseline [before treatment with any lipid-lowering agent] LDL-C ≥190 mg/dL), - b.
 Has a history of one of the following: - i.
-Failure to achieve goal LDL-C or percentage reduction of LDL-C while adherent to treatment with the maximally tolerated doses of 2 different high-intensity statins for $\geq$ 3 consecutive months each, - ii.
-Both of the following: - a) A temporally related intolerance to 2 high-intensity statins that occurred after both of the following: - (i) Modifiable comorbid conditions that may enhance statin intolerance were ruled out and/or addressed by the prescriber as clinically indicated (e.g., hypothyroidism, vitamin D deficiency), - (ii) All possible drug interactions with statins were addressed by all of the following (if clinically appropriate):
+Failure to achieve goal LDL-C or percentage reduction of LDL-C while adherent to treatment with the maximally tolerated dose of a high-intensity statin for ≥3 months, - ii.
+Both of the following: - a) A temporally related intolerance3 to 2 high-intensity statins that occurred after both of the following: - (i) Modifiable comorbid conditions that may enhance statin intolerance were ruled out and/or addressed by the prescriber as clinically indicated (e.g., hypothyroidism, vitamin D deficiency) - (ii) All possible drug interactions with statins were addressed by all of the following (if clinically appropriate):

-&lt;sup>1 Clinical ASCVD consists of acute coronary syndromes, history of myocardial infarction, stable or unstable angina or coronary or other arterial revascularization, stroke, transient ischemic attack, or peripheral artery disease including aortic aneurysm, all of atherosclerotic origin.
+1 Clinical ASCVD consists of acute coronary syndromes, history of myocardial infarction, stable or unstable angina or coronary or other arterial revascularization, stroke, transient ischemic attack, or peripheral artery disease including aortic aneurysm, all of atherosclerotic origin.
 (American Heart Association 2018 Cholesterol Clinical Practice Guidelines)

-&lt;sup>2 e.g., American Heart Association, International Familial Hypercholesterolaemia Foundation, European Atherosclerosis Society, International Atherosclerosis Society
+2 e.g., American Heart Association, International Familial Hypercholesterolaemia Foundation, European Atherosclerosis Society.
+International Atherosclerosis Society b) One of the following:

-&lt;sup>3 Temporally related intolerance of a statin is defined as the occurrence of symptoms and/or lab abnormalities upon initiation of a statin, resolution of symptoms and/or lab abnormalities upon discontinuation of a statin, and recurrence of symptoms and/or lab abnormalities after rechallenge with the same statin at the same dose.
+3 Temporally related intolerance of a statin is defined as the occurrence of symptoms and/or lab abnormalities upon initiation of a statin, resolution of symptoms and/or lab abnormalities upon discontinuation of a statin, and recurrence of symptoms and/or lab abnormalities after rechallenge with the same statin at the same dose.